Funding

 stipend, tuition, and health insurance for the semester.
 Applicants should be EEB

-to the student listserv annually during the spring term.
+listserv annually during the spring semester.